sheyll/unliftio-messagebox/README.md

-The library assumes an architecture with a large number of concurrent processes communicating either one-to-one or few-to-many using messages passed to bounded queues.
+The library assumes an architecture with a large number of concurrent processes communicating either one-to-one or few-to-many using messages passed to limited queues.

 Benchmarks